OCFL/extensions/docs/NNNN-mutable-head.md

 ### Mutable HEAD

 A mutable HEAD is a OCFL version that may be mutated in-place until it is committed to an immutable version.
 The OCFL specification does not support this behavior; therefore the mutable HEAD is not kept alongside the rest of the versions within the OCFL object root.
 Objects do not have mutable HEADs by default.
-When a mutable HEAD is added to an object, the current HEAD version of the object is NOT mutated.
+When a mutable HEAD is added to an object, the latest immutable version of the object is NOT mutated.
 Instead, a new, mutable version is created within the extension directory.
 This new version is treated as the HEAD of the object even though it is not in the object root and not referenced in the root inventory.
 When OCFL clients that implement this extension access an object they MUST first check to see if the object contains a mutable HEAD, and, if so, load the mutable HEAD inventory instead of the root inventory.

 #### Structure